Cretawwin3/hacks-blacket/global/README.md

 ### Shows the admin panel
 # getBlooks.js
 ### Opens all boxes every 10 MS to attempt to get all blooks.
-#### this is meant to be used by people who where given hella coins by XOTIC
+#### note: this is meant to be used by people who where given hella coins by XOTIC